tsurdilo/temporal-patient-onboarding/README.md

 You can click on the Run Id link and explore the workflow execution history.

-## 2. Simulating Service failure - Retries
+## 2. Simulating Services failure - Retries

 For this scenario shut down `onboarding-services` so it is not running.
 Start onboarding another patient through the UI and submit the form.